-When the fixed Voltage Reference module is enabled, it will require some time for the reference and its amplifier circuits to stabilize.
+When the Fixed Voltage Reference module is enabled, it will require some time for the reference and its amplifier circuits to stabilize.
 The user program must include a small delay routine to allow the module to settle.
-See the electrical specifications section for the minimum delay requirement.
+See Section 17.0 "Electrical Specifications" for the minimum delay requirement.